SoytheProton/AncientConfigsPlus/README.md

-A mod that creates Ancient Configs (partially ripped from Cany' Act Forcer) for ALL ancients (included modded) that allows you to enable/disable them and add in weights.
+A mod that creates Ancient Configs (partially ripped from Cany' Act Toggler) for ALL ancients (included modded) that allows you to enable/disable them and add in weights.
 It also conveniently separates Multi-Act Ancients (in case you really hate Darv Act 3).

 Features:
 - KILL VAKUU